aseceleanu/aseceleanu.github.io/_pages/NEMO.md

 Spring 2026 - Quantum Information Theory
 --------------------------------------------------------
-Project on quantum science and its applications mentored by [Dr. Román Aranda](https://romanaranda123.wordpress.com).
+Project on quantum science and its applications mentored by [Dr. Roman Aranda](https://romanaranda123.wordpress.com).
 Applications will open in December 2025.